-In July 2016, the European Union (EU) recognised New Zealand's oversight regime.
+- In October 2017, the Swiss Government recognised New Zealand's oversight regime.
+This means New Zealand auditors can continue to audit the financial statements of businesses listed in the Swiss stock exchange, without needing a licence.
+The Swiss government's announcement concludes that the New Zealand system's audit oversight of audit firms and auditors are equivalent to those in Switzerland. - In July 2016, the European Union (EU) recognised New Zealand's oversight regime.
 This means New Zealand auditors can continue to audit the financial statements of businesses listed in the EU markets.
 The European recognition also confirms New Zealand's regulatory structure is robust, and gives investors confidence that New Zealand auditors meet international standards.
-The recognition means we are now able to share information with the EU audit oversight authorities, and can rely on each other's work on the supervision of auditors and audit firms.

-In December 2014, we joined the International Forum of Independent Audit Regulators (IFIAR).
-Our membership of this organisation gives us access to international knowledge on auditor regulation, and increased influence with the largest six international audit firms.
-On 4 April 2017, we signed - with 21 other IFIAR members - IFIAR's Multilateral Memorandum of Understanding (MMOU).
-This MMOU facilitates better information exchange.
-It improves cooperation among members and contributes to more effective regulation of audit firms.
+The recognition means we are now able to share information with the EU audit oversight authorities, and can rely on each other's work in the supervision of auditors and audit firms. - In December 2014, we joined the International Forum of Independent Audit Regulators (IFIAR).
+Our IFIAR membership gives us access to international knowledge on auditor regulation.
+It also gives us greater influence with the six largest international audit firms.
+On 4 April 2017, we signed IFIAR's Multilateral Memorandum of Understanding (MMOU) together with 21 other IFIAR members.
+This MMOU contributes to the effective regulation of audit firms by improving information exchange and cooperation among members.

 Our IFIAR membership allows us to learn from the experiences and methodologies of other regulators, and provides important training for our staff and reviewers.
-We are also included in several taskforce groups within IFIAR, such as the taskforce for smaller regulators, which helps us improve as a regulator.
+We are also involved in IFIAR's smaller regulators taskforce.
+As a member of the taskforce we have the opportunity to share insights, achieve our objectives to maintain and increase international recognition, and improve our audit oversight.